LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/dependent-dropdown-custom.md

-# How can I show certain choices on a dropdown based on the answer to another dropdown?
+# How do I set a custom field to display additional choices?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.